31 December 2021

 There is no legacy, there is no 'statue' in the mind for emotional perpetrators.
 I had to learn new ways to deal with my thoughts and now I am grateful for letting someone go that I thought I would never forgive for the verbal, physical and psychological abuse incurred.

 Although I was scared of her physical or verbal attacks on me, I was more fearful that I would lose her.
-My emotion on the attacks was of disasopigment and I believed that the situation would improve.
+My emotion on the attacks was of disappointment and I believed that the situation would improve.
 A classic example how cognitive dissonance controlled my mind.

 From Fearful Loss to Acceptance

 After completing my My Lessons / Achievements from an Abusive Relationship article I felt a great sense of closure and relief.
-The core of my true self, through time, introspection and learning, was being restored by facing up to the acceptance of a failed relationship that once consumed not only my mind, but every fibre of my rational and emotional being.
+The core of my true self, through time, introspection and learning, was being restored by facing up to the acceptance of a failed relationship that once consumed not only my mind, but every fiber of my rational and emotional being.

-Acceptance is an essential realisation of being at peace with the true self - the same self that was once simultaneously immersed in the cognitive dissonance of loving and the fear of leaving someone that neither respected nor trusted my integrity, goodwill and / or values.
+Acceptance is an essential realization of being at peace with the true self - the same self that was once simultaneously immersed in the cognitive dissonance of loving and the fear of leaving someone that neither respected nor trusted my integrity, goodwill and / or values.

 © Vernon Chalmers